Pepe Oriola

 Josep "Pepe" Oriola Vila (born 9 July 1994) is a Spanish racing driver.
 He became the youngest driver to race in the World Touring Car Championship when he competed in the 2011 season.
-Oriola is not only the youngest driver to start a WTCC race at the age of 16, he’s also the youngest to be on the podium and to have won a race.
+Oriola is not only the youngest driver to start a WTCC race at the age of 16, he is also the youngest to be on the podium and to have won a race.
 Feats he achieved in Brazil in 2011 and Morocco in 2013 respectively.
 His record of being the youngest driver ever to compete, score championship points and win a race in the prestigious WTCC remains to this day.
-In 2018 he competed in the World Touring Car Cup and finish 6th in a close title fight till the last rounds in Macau.
-In 2019 he switches from factory driver of CUPRA to Hyundai Motorsport.
-Oriola also won the 1st ever 24h race of only TCR Cars in Spa Francorchamps in 2019 with the team Red Camel-Jordans.
-He is part of the team Changan Ford in China Touring Car Championship CTCC where in 2019 won 3 races.
+In 2018, he competed in the World Touring Car Cup and finish sixth in a close title fight till the last rounds in Macau.
+In 2019, he switched from factory driver of CUPRA to Hyundai Motorsport.
+Oriola also won the first 24h race of only TCR Cars in Spa Francorchamps in 2019 with the team Red Camel-Jordans.
+He is part of the team Changan Ford in China Touring Car Championship CTCC where in 2019 won three races.

 Career

 Early years

 Born in Barcelona, Oriola began his career in karting in 2004 at the age of nine.
 He switched to touring cars at the end of 2009 at the age of 15 when he competed in the final round of the SEAT León Supercopa Spain, finishing on the podium.
-In 2010 he competed in full seasons of both the Spanish Supercopa and SEAT León Eurocup with the Monlau Competition team.
+In 2010, he competed in full seasons of both the Spanish Supercopa and SEAT León Eurocup with the Monlau Competition team.
 He took his first victory at the second Eurocup race at Brands Hatch, which was shortened due to a heavy accident involving Francisco Carvalho.
 He then took a double victory at the season finale at Valencia to move up to fourth in the final Eurocup standings.
 He also finished fourth in the Supercopa standings.